shambo-cyb/shambo-cyb/README.md

 - Tested **authentication mechanisms** and security policies.
 - Explored real-world **incident detection and response** use cases.
 - Developed an understanding of how AD integrates with monitoring tools like Wazuh.

+## Cisco ASA Firewall Implementation and Analysis 🔐

+**Overview:**

+In this project, I configured and analyzed a Cisco ASA firewall in a simulated enterprise network environment.
+The lab focused on implementing and verifying security policies, network address translation (NAT), and access control lists (ACLs) to manage and secure network traffic across multiple zones.

+**Highlights:**
+- Implemented NAT rules to allow secure communication between inside, outside, and a DMZ network.
+- Verified firewall logs and ACLs to ensure proper traffic filtering and access control.
+- Explored traffic management policies to protect services from potential attacks.
+- Developed a practical understanding of how firewalls enforce network security and maintain a secure perimeter.

 ---
 ## Key Skills & Expertise